brentnd/.vim/README.md

-.vim folder turned for nodejs and go
+.vim folder tuned for nodejs, go, c and c++ development.

 clone and make to install

+Most things will be installed with install.sh (Including youcompleteme)